How to Build a Chatbot from Scratch for Your Business

 - 100% fit.
 Custom development can satisfy your business requirements completely, no matter how unique they are.

 - Flexibility.
 Custom chatbots are super flexible and can be re-built.

 - After-launch maintenance.
 You will have a maintenance team ready to solve any problems with your bot.

 - Great data security.
 All data will be hosted on your server and accessed only by your team.
 Professional developers stick to the best security practices and compliance with data protection regulations.

 - Cost.
 Custom development is more expensive than creating a chatbot with no-code solutions.
 However, once built, the custom solution will serve you for a lifetime without a monthly subscription fee.

-- Longer development.
-Custom development may take quite some time as it is usually more complex work than setting up a ready-made solution.
+- Lengthy development.
+Custom development may take quite some time as it is usually more complicated work than setting up a ready-made solution.
 Everything depends on the experience of the developers, data preparedness, and the complexity of the requirements and features.

 How to Reduce the Costs of Custom Development

 Custom development does not mean that everything will be coded from zero.
 To reduce the time and costs of development, programmers use chatbot building frameworks, databases, and Natural Language Processing libraries, many of which are open-source, to drastically save time and money.
 When creating a chatbot, here are some best practices: